-5. The flood risk management strategy has been completed and approved by full Council in January 2017.
-An annual report providing updates on how the Council is delivering its duties as the LLFA.
+5. The flood risk management strategy was approved by full Council in January 2017.
+An annual progress report will be produced in March 2018.

 Register of third party FRM infrastructure

 6. The register must include location, size, condition and ownership details of drainage infrastructure (river embankments, walls, revetments, culverts etc.) that prevent or limit flooding on ordinary watercourses.
 The register has been established and work is ongoing to identify critical culverts.